 - 1. Notification of appropriate law enforcement agency. - 2.
-Out-of-school suspension of the student for ten (10) days and a recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program for a period of at least one (1) calendar year through expulsion. - 3.
-Notification of parents/guardians of the out-of-school suspension and recommendation for a Disciplinary Hearing in accordance with appropriate procedures for out-of-school suspension and expulsion.
+Out-of-school suspension of the student for ten (10) days and a recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program for a period of at least one (1) calendar year through alternative placement or expulsion. - 3.
+Notification of parents/guardians of the out-of-school suspension and recommendation for a Disciplinary Hearing in accordance with appropriate procedures for out-of-school suspension and alternative placement or expulsion.